GovTechSG/techpass-user-docs/docs/glossary.md

 **SEED**

 Security Suite for Engineering Endpoint Devices.
-This is the Mobile device management(MDM) solution offered by GovTech.
+This is the Mobile device management (MDM) solution offered by GovTech.

 **TechPass**

 This is an Identity & Access Management(IAM) and a single sign-on(SSO) solution to seamlessly access services such as Singapore Government Technology Stack(SGTS) and GCC.

-For more information about how to get a TechPass account and onboard to it, see the [Onboard to TechPass](onboard-to-techpass.md) page.
+For more information about how to get a TechPass account and onboard to it, see [Onboard to TechPass](onboard-to-techpass.md).

 **TechPass ID**